Psychological safety: The key to high-performing teams

 When employees feel psychologically safe, they:

-• Share ideas openly, leading to more creativity and problem-solving
+Share ideas freely, sparking creativity and better problem-solving

-• Learn from mistakes instead of hiding them
+Learn from mistakes instead of covering them up

-• Feel engaged and valued, improving morale and retention
+Stay engaged and feel valued, which boosts morale and retention

-Without psychological safety, teams risk low engagement, high stress, poor decision-making, and a fear-based culture—none of which lead to long-term success.
+Without this teams risk low engagement, high stress, poor decision-making, and a fear-based culture, none of which lead to long-term success.

 How can leaders create psychological safety?

-Building a psychologically safe workplace doesn’t happen overnight, but leaders can take practical steps to create a culture where people feel supported and empowered:
+Leaders play a vital role in building a safe workplace.
+While change takes time, leaders can take practical steps to create a culture where people feel supported and empowered:

 At Understood, we specialise in leadership development, workplace culture, and team performance training.
 If you want to build a high-performing, psychologically safe workplace, our bespoke training programmes can help your leaders and teams develop the skills to thrive in today’s workplace.